 4. You realize you get a better night’s sleep elsewhere

 5. You and your partner wake each other in the night

 It could be fighting over the covers, but it might very well be that your mattress has seen better days, and the National Sleep Foundation recommends checking that your position on the bed isn’t disturbed when your partner moves around.

 Investing in sleep

 If you or your mattress are registering positive for any of the signs and symptoms listed above then it’s time to find a new mattress.
-A good mattress is a solid investment in your all-round health, productivity and wellness and will pay noticeable dividends in all areas of your life.
+A good mattress, just like a decent pillow for sleeping, is a solid investment in your all-round health, productivity and wellness and will pay noticeable dividends in all areas of your life.

 What to do with your old mattress